40 Easy Things You Can Do to Stay Fit After 40

 If you've been doing the same workout your entire life, try switching things up.
 "Your 40s is a great time to change up your workout routine and learn a new skill.
 Decades of the same workout can put excess stress on your ligaments, cause muscular imbalances in the body, and can be boring," James says.
 "Try out something new.
 Some of my clients' favorites are HIIT classes, boxing, swimming, and stand-up paddle boarding."

-If you’ve been keeping up with your workout schedule, why not give yourself a reward for that dedication?
-For every, say, week you don’t skip a workout—or whatever time frame works for you—treat yourself to something you love, whether that’s a trip to the spa or a brand-new piece of super-stylish activewear.
-When you have something to look forward to, you’ll be excited to push yourself toward that goal every day.
+If you've been keeping up with your workout schedule, why not give yourself a reward for that dedication?
+For every, say, week you don't skip a workout—or whatever time frame works for you—treat yourself to something you love, whether that's a trip to the spa or dinner at a fancy restaurant.
+When you have something to look forward to, you'll be excited to push yourself toward that goal every day.

 If if hurts, don't do it.